 and answers on your financial accounts immediately

-Take the time to identify your banking, financial services and bill payment websites, changing the following:
+Take the time to identify your banking, financial services, and bill payment websites, changing the following:

 - Change questions asked to those that would not be known during a clearance investigation: your favorite color or make of your first car, for example.
-Avoid any questions such as spouse’s name, birth place, where you went to school, etc.
+Avoid any questions such as spouse’s name, birthplace, where you went to school, etc.

-- If you can’t change your questions asked, change the ANSWERS to the questions.
+- If you can’t change the questions asked, change the ANSWERS to the questions.
 You just have to remember what they are.
 These do not have to be truthful.
 If you were born in Bethesda you could change the answer to Silver Spring.
 The point is to block online account access.

 OPM is offering free credit monitoring services

 Everyone affected will receive a physical letter with a PIN to activate free credit monitoring from a company called ID Experts.
 The company will provide the hack victims and their dependent minor children with free credit monitoring, identity monitoring, identity theft insurance and identity restoration services for three years.
 You can also take the steps, if you haven’t already, to examine your credit reports yourself by using annualcreditreport.com

 OPM Breach Facts

 - 133 million dollars spent on credit monitoring